kpratik2015/My-Notes/[FE] Knowledge Update 1.md

   ```
 - `const obj = { key: "value" }; const array = [...obj];` TypeError, obj is not iterable
 - `toFixed` rounds w.r.t 2nd decimal digit.
 For instance `4.94.toFixed(1)` => `'4.9'`, `4.95.toFixed(1)` => `'5.0'`
+- Export declarations are not subject to temporal dead zone rules.
+You can declare that the module exports X before the name X itself is declared. `export { x }; const x = 1; // this works`
+- If there are two wildcard exports statements that implicitly re-export the same name, neither one is re-exported.
+- If importing everything * as an object, then the default property is exactly the default export: `import * as user from './user.js'; let User = user.default; // the default export`

 ## React